 Anyone interested in enrolling in credit courses must complete an online admission application on the college website.
 Applicants who have a high school diploma or its recognized equivalent and those who have completed college courses must also have official transcripts sent to Wor-Wic.
-Applicants are notified of the status of their applications within 10 business days after they are received.
+Applicants are notified of the status of their applications after they are received.